DoctorDalek1963/CNSEA/README.md

 My Computer Science Non-Exam Assessment (CSNEA).

 Included are:
-- The Python versions of Tasks 1 (incomplete), 2, and 3 (in two forms)
+- The Python versions of Tasks 1, 2, and 3 (in two forms)
 - The Visual Basic version of Task 3 (in two forms)
 - The Java versions of Tasks 2 and 3